Sigiriya

 Getting to Sigiriya from Dune Towers resort is very convenient.
 We will arrange for you private transport that will take you directly to the location.
 The day trip to Sigiriya should be planned for a full day to have enough time to explore all the interesting places and enjoy the atmosphere of the area.

 A day trip to Sigiriya is perfect for couples, families, and individuals who want to explore the beauty of Sri Lanka and experience something unforgettable.
-The best time to visit Sigiriya is during the winter months when the climate is milder.

 Overall, a day trip from Dune Towers resort to Sigiriya is an experience that you should not miss during your Sri Lankan stay.
 This location offers beautiful historic landmarks, stunning landscapes, and an opportunity to explore the history and culture of this fantastic country.
 Furthermore, thanks to its proximity to Dune Towers resort, you can enjoy a comfortable and easy journey to and from Sigiriya, all in one day.